Shop camping Kettles - Low Wattage, Collapsible and Steel kettles

 A kettle is a camping essential; nothing beats a cup of tea or coffee to start your day.
 At WM Camping, we stock a range of kettles from trusted brands such as Vango, Quest, Outwell, and Outdoor Revolution, chosen for their reliability and performance.

-Our collection includes 1L, 2L, and 2.5L sizes, with options like compact collapsible designs and larger camping kettles with folding handles.
+Our collection includes 1L, 2L, and 2.5L sizes, with options like compact collapsible camping kettles and larger camping kettles with folding handles.
 We also offer low wattage electric kettles for campers with electric hook-up, as well as classic stove-top models.
 Whatever your set-up, you’ll find a kettle to suit.

 12 products